Delayed Social Security Retirement Benefits as an Investment

 For singles, it is important to note that the rates of return to waiting depend only on life expectancy.
 The absolute level of benefits is irrelevant to the calculation.
 So, for singles with life expectancies longer than normal, the rates of return to waiting are higher than those shown above.
 With below-average life expectancies, the rates of return are lower.

 Married couples also wonder how long they should delay claiming retirement or spousal benefits.
-However, answering this question for married persons is vastly more difficult than answering it for singles because couples face far more choices for claiming.
+However, answering this question for many married persons is more difficult than answering it for singles because couples face far more choices for claiming.

 For married couples, relative ages and retirement benefits play important roles in optimal claiming choices and rate of return calculations.
 Here we assume 1) that the husband (Ted) is age 58 years while the wife (Nancy) is 61, and 2) that Ted's monthly benefit at full retirement age is $2300, while Nancy's is $1500.
 Both have normal life expectancies-82 for Ted and 86 for Nancy.